-High yield stocks with dividend yields above 5% are appealing for income investors.
-However, not all high dividend stocks are created equal.
+High-yield stocks with dividend yields above 5% are appealing to income investors.
+However, not all high-dividend stocks are created equal.
 Some have secure dividend payouts.
 However, others are in questionable financial condition, leaving shareholders vulnerable to a dividend cut in a downturn.

-With this in mind, we created a full list of high dividend stocks.
+With this in mind, we created a complete list of high-dividend stocks.

 You can download your free full list of all high dividend stocks with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below:

 Universal Corporation (UVV) is a Dividend King with a very high dividend yield.
 But the decline of the U.S. cigarette industry poses long-term difficulty.
 Overall, Universal is a high-risk dividend stock.

 Universal Corporation is a market leader in supplying leaf tobacco and other plant-based inputs to consumer product manufacturers.
 The company was founded in 1918 and today operates in two segments: Tobacco Operations and Ingredient Operations.

 The Tobacco Operations segment buys and sells tobacco used to make cigarettes, cigars, pipe tobacco, and smokeless products.
 Universal deals in flue-cured, burley, and oriental tobaccos.
 The company buys tobacco from its suppliers, processes it, and sells it to large tobacco companies in the US and internationally.

 The Ingredient Operations deal mainly with vegetables and fruits but is significantly smaller than the tobacco operations.
 Like tobacco, the company buys fruits and vegetables, processes them, and sells inputs to food, beverage, and flavor companies.
 The company has been growing this business through acquisitions starting in 2020.

 Total revenue was $2.1 billion in fiscal 2022 (ends on March 31st) and $2.4 billion in the past 12 months.